abdrahmansoltan/Learning-Notes/Python/01-Python.md

       print( Invalid response )
   ```

-- a **"finally"** clause, with a body of code that will always be executed in the standard or exceptional cases, even when an uncaught or re-raised exception occurs.
-That block is typically used for critical cleanup work, such as closing an open file.
+- a **`finally`** clause, with a body of code that will always be executed in the standard or exceptional cases, even when an uncaught or re-raised exception occurs.
+  - That block is typically used for critical cleanup work, such as closing an open file.

 ---